daquioag/team-SAL/docs/customization.md

    After logging in, and seeing the *You have been successfully authorized in GitHub* message, you can close the web browser.

-<code>symbol Warning </code>: If you cannot successfully add your GitHib account by logging in, learn how to add your GitHib account with a [token](https://daquioag.github.io/team-SAL/docs/customization/#generating-a-new-personal-access-token).
+<code>symbol Warning </code>: If you cannot successfully add your GitHub account by logging in, learn how to add your GitHub account with a [token](https://daquioag.github.io/team-SAL/docs/customization/#generating-a-new-personal-access-token).

    ![addAccount](../assets/images/VSC-images/VSC_16.png)